Mastering Multidimensional Arrays in Java: A Beginner’s Guide

 7

-How to initialize a 3D array in Java?
+How do you initialize a 3D array in Java?

 You can set the 3D array in the same way as a 2D array.
 Consider the following example: